Huai'an Lianshui International Airport

-In 2011, its first full year of operation, Huai'an Airport handled 230,000 passengers to become the 99th busiest airport in China.
+In 2011, its first full year of operation, Huaian Airport handled 230,000 passengers to become the 99th busiest airport in China.

 Facilities

 The airport has one runway that is 2,800 meters long, and a 14,600 square meter terminal building.
 It is designed to handle 1,300,000 passengers and 13,000 tons of cargo annually.
 The airport is also used as a pilot training base for China Eastern Airlines.

 Airlines and destinations

-Huai'an Lianshui International Airport is served by the following airlines:
+Huaian Lianshui International Airport is served by the following airlines: